-- scientific research that will not jeopardize the scientific values of the Area or interfere with current research activities: - essential management activities, including the installation of new facilities to support scientific research; - Activities with educational aims (such as documentary reporting (photographic, audio or written) or the production of educational resources or services) that cannot be served elsewhere; - use of hand-held and vehicle radios by visitors entering the Area is allowed; however, their use should be minimized and shall be restricted to communications for scientific, management or safety purposes; - surveys of electromagnetic noise to help ensure that scientific research is not significantly compromised.
+- scientific research that will not jeopardize the scientific values of the Area or interfere with current research activities: - essential management activities, including monitoring, inspection, and the installation of new facilities to support scientific research; - Activities with educational aims (such as documentary reporting (visual, audio or written) or the production of educational resources or services) that cannot be served elsewhere.
+Activities for educational and / or outreach purposes do not include tourism; - use of hand-held and vehicle radios by visitors entering the Area is allowed; however, their use should be minimized and shall be restricted to communications for scientific, management or safety purposes; - surveys of electromagnetic noise to help ensure that scientific research is not significantly compromised.

-7(iv) Installation, modification or removal of structures
+7(iv)Installation, modification or removal of structures

 - No structures are to be erected within the Area except as specified in a permit. - All structures, scientific equipment or markers installed within the Area, outside of research hut facilities, must be authorized by permit and clearly identified by country, name of the principal investigator and year of installation.
-Removal of such structures, equipment or markers upon expiration of the permit shall be the responsibility of the authority which granted the original permit, and shall be a condition of the permit. - Installation (including site selection), maintenance, modification or removal of structures shall be undertaken in a manner that minimizes environmental disturbance and installations should not jeopardize the values of the Area, particularly the electromagnetically 'quiet' conditions and the current viewing horizon.
-Installations should be made of materials that pose minimal risk of environmental contamination of the Area.
+All such items should be free of organisms, propagules (e.g. seeds, eggs) and non-sterile soil, and be made of materials that can withstand the environmental conditions and pose minimal risk of contamination or of damage to the values of the Area - Installation (including site selection), maintenance, modification or removal of structures or equipment shall be undertaken in a manner that minimizes environmental disturbance and installations should not jeopardize the values of the Area, particularly the electromagnetically 'quiet' conditions and the current viewing horizon.
 The time period for removal of equipment shall be specified in the permit. - No new Radio Frequency (RF) transmitting equipment other than low power transceivers for essential local communications may be installed within the Area.
 Electromagnetic radiation produced by equipment introduced to the Area shall not have significant adverse effects on any on-going investigations unless specifically authorized.
-Precautions shall be taken to ensure that electrical equipment used within the Area is adequately shielded to keep electromagnetic noise to a minimum. - Installation or modification of structures or equipment within the Area is subject to an assessment of the likely impacts of the proposed installations or modifications on the values of the Area, as required according to national procedures.
+Precautions shall be taken to ensure that electrical equipment used within the Area is adequately shielded to keep electromagnetic noise to a minimum.

+- Installation or modification of structures or equipment within the Area is subject to an assessment of the likely impacts of the proposed installations or modifications on the values of the Area, as required according to national procedures.
 Details of proposals and the accompanying assessment of impacts shall, in addition to any other procedures that may be required by appropriate authorities, be submitted by investigators to the activity coordinator for their national program, who will exchange documents received with other activity coordinators for the Area.
 Activity coordinators will assess the proposals in consultation with national program managers and relevant investigators for the potential impacts on the scientific or natural environmental values of the Area.
 Activity coordinators shall confer with each other and make recommendations (to proceed as proposed, to proceed with revisions, to trial for further assessment, or not to proceed) to their national program within 60 days of receiving a proposal.
-National programs shall be responsible for notifying investigators whether or not they may proceed with their proposals and under what conditions.

-- The planning, installation or modification of nearby structures or equipment outside the Area that emit EMR, obstruct the viewing horizon or emit gases to the atmosphere should take into account their potential to affect the values of the Area. - Removal of structures, equipment or markers for which the permit has expired shall be the responsibility of the authority which granted the original permit, and shall be a condition of the permit.
+National programs shall be responsible for notifying investigators whether or not they may proceed with their proposals and under what conditions. - The planning, installation or modification of nearby structures or equipment outside the Area that emit EMR, obstruct the viewing horizon or emit gases to the atmosphere should take into account their potential to affect the values of the Area. - Removal of structures, equipment or markers for which the permit has expired shall be the responsibility of the authority which granted the original permit, and shall be a condition of the permit. - For conditions applying to installation, modification or removal of structures within the Restricted Zone see Section 6(v).